-Use Braille when expecting participants who are blind and upon request.
-Limit memorization through use of guest checkout (instead of password-only), biometric "passwords"/signatures, and labels above data entry fields (as labels in those fields will disappear upon data entry).
+igoplus Use Braille when expecting participants who are blind and upon request.
+Limit memorization through use of guest checkout (instead of password- only), biometric "passwords"/signatures, and labels above data entry fields (as labels in those fields will disappear upon data entry).
 Do not use timeouts.
-3. Design for Provide consistent labeling, terminology, and headers.74 Define terminology clarity and consistency and any unusual words.
-Supply instructions, reminders, and opportunity for easy error correction.
-25 T ◆ Use breadcrumbs (e.g. Home > Tools > Accessibility by Design Toolkit), mega menus (i.e. a dropdown menu or expandable navigation area that shows in one place a website's main categories and sub-categories), and highlights in the menu bar (showing the page a user is currently viewing) to map the navigation process and show users where they are. ^{76, 77, 78} 4.
-Provide/ Provide/allow for closed captioning.
-79, 80, 81 allow for communication aids Provide/allow for in-person assistance, such as live transcription, sign language, tactile/pro-tactile sign language, and supported decision-making.
-Provide/allow for requested software, such as voice recognition, speech-to-text and text-to speech, vibrational alerts, eye movement tracking, word prediction, keyboard and tab-only programs, and noise reduction.
-82, 83, 84 Provide/allow for requested hardware, such as adaptive electronics (e.g., mouse, keyboard, joysticks, trackballs), adaptive switches (e.g., mouth stylus, sip and puff, head/foot/eye-blink switches), and communication devices (e.g., screen readers, touchpads).
+Design for clarity and consistency Provide consistent labeling, terminology, and headers.
+Define terminology and any unusual words.
+Supply instructions, reminders, and opportunity for easy error correction. Шů Use breadcrumbs (e.g. Home > Tools > Accessibility by Design Toolkit), mega menus (i.e. a dropdown menu or expandable navigation area that shows in one place a website's main categories and sub-categories), and highlights in the menu bar (showing the page a user is currently viewing) to map the navigation process and show users where they are.
+Provide/ allow for Provide/allow for closed captioning. communication aids Provide/allow for in-person assistance, such as live transcription, sign language, tactile/pro-tactile sign language, and supported decision-making.
+L Provide/allow for requested software, such as voice recognition, speech-to-text and text-to speech, vibrational alerts, eye movement tracking, word prediction, keyboard and tab-only programs, and noise reduction.
+Provide/allow for requested hardware, such as adaptive electronics (e.g., mouse, keyboard, joysticks, trackballs), adaptive switches (e.g., mouth stylus, sip and puff, head/foot/eye-blink switches), and communication devices (e.g., screen readers, touchpads).
 5. Test formatting and design Run accessibility, plain language, and health literacy checkers.
-85, 86, 87 Check that the home/first page and each internal page on a website, paper-based survey, form, or information packet is readable- both in English and in any translated languages.
+Check that the home/first page and each internal page on a website, paper- based survey, form, or information packet is readable- both in English and in any translated languages.
 For example, some Spanish phrases are longer than English ones.
 The translated text may then become crowded and overrun any text boxes or graphics that has a pre-set size in the English version.
-Check accessibility on different browsers (e.g., Chrome, Firefox, Safari) and device types (e.g., mobile phones, telephones, laptops, desktops, tablets).
-Test that help-desks and tech support are accessible and utilized by participants.
+Check accessibility on different browsers (e.g., Chrome, Firefox, Safari) and device types (e.g., mobile phones, telephones, laptops, desktops, tablets). igoplus Test that help-desks and tech support are accessible and utilized by participants.
 Please note that such services may be provided by contracted parties that are associated with, but external to, the research team or site.